antonk52/dirvish-fs.vim/README.md

 # dirvish-fs.vim

 dirvish-fs is a complimentary plugin to [vim-dirvish](https://github.com/justinmk/vim-dirvish).
-It has two features

-- Shortcuts to add/move/copy/remove nodes in dirvish buffers.
+It adds nerdtree like shortcuts to add/move/copy/remove nodes in dirvish buffers.

 ## Installation